GREAT DEALS ON DIVING IN CUBA

 All-Inclusive Vacations + Boat Diving

-The diving here is very good compared to other places in Cuba.
+The diving here is excellent compared to other places in Cuba.
 The coral reef, one of the largest in Cuba, is less than 2 miles offshore, with over 34 dive sites.
 Divers can expect to see a wide variety of groupers, snappers, lots of lobsters and crabs, long- spine porcupinefish, angelfish, trunkfish, and much more.
 You will visit a shipwreck and see some remains of a Spanish fort from colonial times.
 One famous wreck dive site is often visited by a few bull sharks that have been accustomed to divers.
 Definitely bring your GoPro to show off to your friends you went diving with these majestic bull sharks.

 This tropical island in the Jardines del Rey archipelago, off central Cuba is a vast ribbon of coral reef shelters a rich array of colorful marine life.
 Popular dive sites surround Cayo Media Luna, a tiny island just north of Playa Pilar.
 The sea of Cayo Guillermo is calm with beautiful crystal clear turquoise blue water.
 Its coral reef is extended over more than 32km.
 Most of it is 10 meters deep, thus forming coral “bands”.
 There are many and well-developed sponges, gorgonians, and corals, but the main attraction is the variety of fish (black groupers and nassau groupers, dog snappers, mutton snappers, and shoals of gray snappers, schoolmasters and yellowtail snappers, and in some season, big eagle rays).

 SANTIAGO DE CUBA